stride3d/stride-docs/NewLanguageWorkflow.md

 1. Test the build with **build.bat** if you also have Stride repository, or just **build_manual_only.bat**, or **es-build.bat**
 1. Run **run_local_website.bat**.
 It opens the local version of the doc in your browser
 1. Test that you can switch the languages in the top menu
+1. If all is working as expected, submit PR

 ## Current Language Contributors